marioestima/bank/app.md

-Hello guys my name is Mario Estima fullstack develeper
+Hey everyone!
+I'm Mario Estima, a fullstack developer.

-this is simple algorithm that simulate a bank system.
+Here's a simple algorithm that simulates a banking system.

-i hope that you anjoy, have fun coding bay!!
+It runs directly in your terminal and is great for learning.

+Hope you enjoy it — happy coding!

--- app features --
+-- App Features --

---simple interface made to run in terminal
+Simple interface made to run in the terminal.